louresb/louresb/README.md

 - When my notebook broke, I took it as an opportunity to learn how to fix and upgrade an old desktop PC.
 - I believe in the power of different accounts to look up different subjects, which I think is a good way to control the algorithm.
 - I love using language-learning apps to improve my skills in foreign languages.
-- I hold a degree in Economics
+- I hold a degree in Economics.
 <br />
 <br />